zhen-jenlee-li/zhen-jenlee-li.github.io/_pages/about.md

 <!-- [Download Zhen'CV here (Updated: 07/15/2022)](http://zhenli22.github.io/files/ZhenLi_CV_2022.pdf) -->
-Zhen Li is currently a Postdoc research associate in Lawrence Berkeley National Laboratory.
-She is currently focusing on modeling terrestrial ecosystems and their interactions with climate and climate change.
-She has a varied educational background, including degrees in pertroleum engineering, civil and environmental and engineering.
+Zhen (Jen) Li is currently a Postdoc Research Associate focusing on terrestrial ecosystem modeling in Lawrence Berkeley National Laboratory.
+Her expertise lies in process-based terrestrial ecosystem modeling and coupled soil-microbe-plant-atmosphere interactions.
+Her interests in cludes water and carbon cycles, permafrost carbon dynamics, land-atmosphere interactions and vadose zone hydrology.
+Her interest in multidisciplinary research and upscaling drives her to collarborate with  experts from different fields, including microbiologist, biogeochemist and ecologist.
+She strives to characterize and enhance process-based terrestrail ecosystem models through site-scale modeling and observations, with the goal of improving earth system models.

 Education
 ======